Partner: African Evangelical Christian Mission (AECM)

 DESIRED IMPACT

-The desired impact for this car rental project is for its profit to replace the quarterly support that Mission ONE currently sends to AECM.
-In addition, revenue from the car rental as it continues to grow can support the purchase of a ministry car and motorbikes for AECM’s pastors.
-Since the pastors work in rural communities often covering large geographical areas, having access to transportation will significantly improve their ability to perform pastoral care in the communities in which they serve.
-For the AECM leadership team based in Lomé, a ministry car will make it easier for them to regularly travel across the country and to Benin to provide ongoing training and ministry for the local pastors.
-Finally, this project will provide jobs for at least three drivers long-term in addition to the many indirect benefits of operating a locally sustained ministry in Togo.
+The desired long-term impact for this car rental project is that it will replace the quarterly support that Mission One currently sends to AECM.
+In addition, revenue from the car rental as it continues to grow can support the purchase of a Ministry car and motorbikes for AECM’s pastors.
+Since the Pastors work in rural communities often covering large geographical areas, having access to transport will significantly improve their ability to perform pastoral care in the communities in which they serve.
+In addition, for the AECM leadership team based in Lomé, a ministry car will make it easier for them to regularly travel across the Country and to Benin to provide ongoing training and ministry for the local Pastors.
+Finally, this project will provide jobs for at least three drivers long-term in addition to the many indirect benefits of operating a locally sustained Ministry in Togo.

 MEASURABLE GOALS